TN 91 (05-24)

 Example 4 - Monthly wage report input using SSIMWV

-Tom (from example 3) submits all of his pay stubs for March to the FO on April 5.
+Tom (from example 3) submits all pay stubs for March to the FO on April 5.
 The FO representative enters the pay stubs in SSIMWV and correctly identifies each of them as “verified.”
 The FO representative prints a receipt through SSIMWV and archives the receipt in ORS before transmitting the wage amount.

 The wage report receipt that is stored in ORS serves as documentation of the wage evidence Tom submitted for March.
 No further action is necessary by the FO representative.